cronvel/rest-query/README.md

 A hook is a registered function that is triggered when some event occurs.

-There are few differences between a classical event (i.e.: the observer pattern) and a restQuery hook:
+There are few differences between a classical event (i.e.: the observer pattern) and a Rest Query hook:

 * only one hook can be registered by event (by collection for hooks on collection).
 * a hook can modify or even interupt the main flow (the hook caller).
-* all restQuery hook are async
+* all Rest Query hook are async
 * the main flow is suspended, waiting for the hook completion.

 Whatever the hook, they are always functions of the form: `function( hookContext )` returning a `Promise` that resolve once completed.

-Inside a hook, the `this` context is always the current `restQuery.App` instance.